Things New Mothers Need for Themselves

 Pro-tip: try using it first thing in the morning when you’ve likely got the most milk!

-3. After Having a Baby, Mom Needs Tend Her Reusable Perineal Pads
+3. Things New Moms Need for Themselves: Tend Her Reusable Perineal Pads

 With my first child, I was not prepared for the war zone that was “down there” after birth.
 I knew enough to know there would be bleeding, but I didn’t anticipate the level of pain and soreness that came with it.